ezwang8/CryptoClustering/README.md

 ## Summary
 - With the Elbow Method, we found that the optimal number of clusters for this cryptocurrency data is 4.
 This applies in both the original and PCA-transformed data.
 - Optimizing the clusters with PCA revealed that 89.5% of the data’s total variance is explained by the top three components.
-- THe clustering analysis concludes with finding the features with the strongest influence, for each PCA.
+- The clustering analysis concludes with finding the features with the strongest influence, for each PCA.
 They are "price_change_percentage_200d", "price_change_percentage_30d", and "price_change_percentage_7d".